Anon-Planet/thgtoa/guide.md

 # Appendix A: Windows Installation

-This is the Windows 10 installation process that should be valid for any Windows 10 install within this guide.
+This is the Windows 10/11 installation process that should be valid for any Windows 10/11  install within this guide.

-**Windows 11 is not yet supported by this guide (but it will be in the future at some point).**
+### Windows 10 (See below for Windows 11)

 ## Installation:

 DO NOT CONNECT WINDOWS TO ANY NETWORK DURING THE INSTALLATION PROCESS (This will allow us to create a Local Account and not use a Microsoft account and it will also prevent any telemetry from being sent out during the install process).

+-   (Only for VirtualBox VM Install) Go into the VirtualBox Machine Settings menu.
+Select network.
+Unplug the cable.

 -   Click "Install Now"